hectorC/Android_spcmic_recorder/README.md

 ## Known issues
 - Sometimes the USB connection fails and audio will present crackling in all or some of the channels.
 This can be detected while monitoring in a quiet place at 0dB gain and observing the level meters.
 If the levels look abnormally loud (peaking mid-way in the meter) then stop monitoring, disconnect and reconnect the spcmic and test monitoring again

-## Roadmap

-- Collect feedback on the new export presets and prioritize the next round of mixing features.

 ## License & Contributions